da-nial/Private-Note/README.md

 ## Notes

 **Docker Multi-stage build**
-- Often used to create a lighter version of the container, by removing any packages and modules that are not needed in the final image.
+- Often used to create a leaner version of the container, by removing any packages and modules that are not needed in the final image.
 This is done by creating multiple stages for the build process, in which the files related to compilation and other preprocessing procedures are left in the initial images, and only the necessary files are moved to the consecutive stages.
 - As this project is developed with Python, an Interpretable language, multi-stage building does not offer much of an improvement, in terms of size reduction and speed-ups.
 - The multistage build is nonetheless implemented, as it was a mandatory part of the assignment.
 Thus, We have `Dockerfile.multi` and `Dockerfile.single` dockerfiles, with the same functionality.
 - The multistage process is implemented by using [this reference](https://pythonspeed.com/articles/multi-stage-docker-python/).

-- **StatefulSet**
+**StatefulSets**

 - Used for MongoDB deployment to maintain a unique identity and stable network ID for each pod.
 - Provides consistency and ordering guarantees.